acemod/ACE3/wiki/feature/mk6mortar.md

   - Once you finished calculating the ELEV align the barrel of the mortar with your target (directly looking at it) and set your ELEV to what you calculated by using <kbd>Page Up</kbd> and <kbd>Page Down</kbd>.
   - Once the ELEV is correctly set and the barrel is facing the right direction, shoot and enjoy your bananas while watching hell rain on your enemies.

+### 2.3 Loading the mortar
+You need the proper mortar magazines in your inventory.

+- Interact with the mortar by pressing the interaction key <kbd>⊞&nbsp;Win</kbd> and looking near the muzzle.
+- Select the `Load Mortar` action and then select the round type you want to load.
+- If you want to unload the mortar without firing, interact near the muzzle again and select `Remove Round`.

 ## 3. Dependencies